Skip to main content

 Who this fits.
 You grew up in a town with one stoplight, two hours from a hospital.
 Or in an Appalachian county where the closest primary care office closed five years ago.
 Or on a reservation.
 Or in a frontier county in the Mountain West.
 You know what a "healthcare desert" feels like from the inside because you lived in one.

 What a strong response might look like.
-The return-home framing is the whole game.
 Open with a scene that establishes you are actually from there, not a volunteer who drove in for a week.
-Middle section: a specific barrier you saw, and why an urban-trained provider missed it.
-Close with an explicit commitment to the region, the county, or the town, and an acknowledgment that you understand what the trade-offs of rural practice are.
+Middle section: a specific barrier you saw, and the behavior an urban-trained provider missed.
+Close with the specific thing you would do differently and the community it serves.
 Our ordinary-path, no-drama PA personal statement guide has useful companion advice on how to tell a rural story without turning it into a poverty tour.

 7. Religious or Spiritual Community Service